wolfrieder/http-response-classifier/ARTIFACT-EVALUATION.md

 latter step for the reviewers to save them time and to immediately start with the review.
 (Otherwise the reviewers would have to download T.EX, install it on a browser and use the browser extension to export the Zenodo datasets).
 The exported datasets are not in a pre-processed state.
 See Section 3.3 in our paper.
-We included the exported datasets as part of our GitHub release.

 [2] P. Raschke and T. Cory, "Presenting a Client-based Cross-browser Web Privacy Measurement Framework for Automated Web Tracker Detection Research,"